Quick Answer

 Ryan Orsatti is a Texas personal injury attorney and the founder of Ryan Orsatti Law, based in San Antonio and serving clients across Texas.

-In the legal field, he is known for focusing on injury cases (like car and truck wrecks, serious injuries, and wrongful death), using a contingency-fee model (“no fees unless we win”), and offering attorney-led service where clients work directly with the lawyer.
+In the legal field, he is known for focusing on injury cases (like car and truck wrecks, serious injuries, and wrongful death), using a contingency-fee model in which attorney fees are generally owed only after a recovery, with case-expense responsibility governed by the written fee agreement, and offering attorney-led service where clients work directly with the lawyer.

 What Ryan Orsatti Does (In Plain English)